Best Hiking Socks to Prevent Blisters

 “The most important issue that good hiking socks address is moisture management,” says Alyson Stone, a manager at Neptune Mountaineering in Boulder, Colorado.
 “When your foot gets wet, it causes either your socks to get caught up inside the boot, or your skin to start sliding around.
 Either way, that friction causes blisters.”

-Sounds appealing, right?
-That’s why a well-crafted pair of hiking socks should offer extra protection under your heel and toes, some form of support for your arches, and be strong enough to handle the abuse that inevitably will come their way in the wild.
-They can be made mostly from merino wool, which offers superior moisture wicking and great temperature management in most weather conditions, or from a synthetic blend that works well in warmer climates and can keep foot odor at bay.
+That’s why a well-crafted pair of hiking socks offers extra protection under your heel and toes and arch support.
+They’re also strong enough to handle the abuse that inevitably will come their way as you explore the great outdoors.
+Great hiking socks are often made mostly from merino wool, which offers superior moisture wicking and great temperature management in most weather conditions, or from a synthetic blend that works well in warmer climates and can keep foot odor at bay.
+These are some of the best you can buy.

 Pros: Made with fine-gauge knits, this blend of nylon, polyester, acrylic, and lycra spandex will keep your feet cool in the warmest of temperatures.
-The fabric keeps odors at bay for several days, so no stinky feet in the tent, plus they will dry out fast if needed.
+The fabric keeps odors at bay for several days and will dry out fast if needed.

 Cons: Designed for warmer weather so you might have issues in colder climates.